Xyvir/Qharbox/SPEC.md

 #### 4.4 Z-Indexing & Stacking Order
 * All SVG elements render on top of the GFM text (`z-index` of SVG layer is higher).
 * The stacking order of overlapping SVG objects is determined by their sequence in the source document; later SVGs appear on top of earlier ones.
+* In the editor, generally the last modified object will be automatically moved to the top of the stack.

 -----